 Advocators of killing rats, suggest this is a quick death, it’s still a death, and I am not convinced it is quick, some actually survive, so nope to this again.

 The aims of pest controllers and councils are to kill rats, they either make suggestions for you to do a DIY kill, often by way of poison or they come out and do the job for you for a fee.
-Either way, I don’t want to be responsible for suffering.
+Either way, I don’t want to be responsible for suffering and death.

 Yes, I did read that you could take it the vets to be ‘put to sleep’.
 Apparently some vets do this, but then I would still be extinguishing a life, so yet again not an option.